Scope of School

 Participants will explore a range of methods that are increasingly important in materials science, particularly in the design, processing, and evaluation of advanced materials:

-• neutron-absorption induced secondary radiation that can be used to determine the elemental composition of materials,
+• neutron absorption-induced secondary radiation that can be used to determine the elemental composition of materials,

 • imaging methods such as tomography that offers 3D insights into microstructural features,